Samml1/goblin_exterminator/README.md

 TO DO:
 - create yml format to create dungeons programatically
+  - read yml format using pyYaml or other lib
 - segment and compartmentalise the codebase to prevent it from becoming too unweildy
 - create dungeons
 - create enemy class